anakic/Jot/README.md

 	}
 ```

 The class is now self-descriptive about tracking, just like with the attributes approach.
-In this case, it manipulates its tracking configuration directly, which is a bit more flexible compared to using attributes.
+In this case, it manipulates its tracking configuration directly, which is a bit more flexible compared to using attributes (here, the class can subscribe to its TrackingConfiguration events and cancel Apply/Persist operations or transform values before applying/persisting takes place).

 All that's needed now to start tracking an instance of this class is to call: